Presheaves of symmetric tensor categories and nets of C*-algebras: Notation and background.

 \

-{\bf Operator algebras and (pointed) dynamical systems (\cite{Dix}).} A \sC algebra is a complex Banach *-algebra $A$ where the \sC identity $\| v^*v \| = \| v \|^2$, $\forall v \in A$, is fulfilled.
-We shall consider only unital \sC algebras, that means that there is $1 \in A$ such that $1v=v1=v$, $\forall v \in A$, so we have the group of unitaries $UA := \{ u \in A : uu^*=u^*u=1 \}$.
-Any \sC algebra can be represented as a norm-closed *-algebra of operators over a complex Hilbert space (so $v^*$, $v \in A$, is the adjoint).
+{\bf Operator algebras and (pointed) dynamical systems (\cite{Dix}).} A \sC algebra is a complex Banach *-algebra $A$ such that the \sC identity $\| v^*v \| = \| v \|^2$ is fulfilled for all $v \in A$.
+In the present paper we shall work with unital \sC algebras, that is, there is $1 \in A$ such that $1v=v1=v$, $\forall v \in A$, and we have the group of unitaries $UA := \{ u \in A : uu^*=u^*u=1 \}$.
+Any \sC algebra can be represented as a norm-closed *-algebra of operators on a complex Hilbert space.

 A $*$-morphism $\phi : A \to A'$ is a linear map such that $\phi(v^*w)=\phi(v)^* \phi(w)$, $\forall v,w \in A$.
 The terms $*$-endomorphism, $*$-automorphism shall be used with the obvious meaning.
-We shall consider only {\em unital} *-morphisms, i.e. such that $\phi(1) = 1$.
+We shall consider only \emph{unital} *-morphisms, i.e. such that $\phi(1) = 1$.

-A pair $(A,\rho)$, where $A$ is a \sC algebra and $\rho \in {\bf end}A$ a *-endomorphism, is called {\em \sC dynamical system}.
+A pair $(A,\rho)$, where $A$ is a \sC algebra and $\rho \in {\bf end}A$ a *-endomorphism, is called \emph{\sC dynamical system}.
 A morphism $\phi : (A,\rho) \to (A',\rho')$ is a $*$-morphism $\phi : A \to A'$ fulfilling the relation $\rho' \circ \phi = \phi \circ \rho$.
-A {\em pointed} \sC dynamical system is a triple $(A,\rho,\eps) \equiv A_{\rho,\eps}$, $\rho \in {\bf end}A$, $\eps \in A$; a morphism of pointed \sC dynamical systems $\phi : A_{\rho,\eps} \to A'_{\rho',\eps'}$ is a morphism $\phi : (A,\rho) \to (A',\rho')$ such that $\phi(\eps) = \eps'$.
+A \emph{pointed} \sC dynamical system is a triple $(A,\rho,\eps) \equiv A_{\rho,\eps}$, $\rho \in {\bf end}A$, $\eps \in A$; a morphism of pointed \sC dynamical systems $\phi : A_{\rho,\eps} \to A'_{\rho',\eps'}$ is a morphism $\phi : (A,\rho) \to (A',\rho')$ such that $\phi(\eps) = \eps'$.
 The automorphism groups of $(A,\rho)$ and $(A,\rho,\eps)$ are denoted by ${\bf aut}_\rho A$, ${\bf aut}_{\rho,\eps}A$, respectively.
 We shall use the notion of pointed \sC dynamical system having in mind the case in which $\eps$ is a symmetry operator in the sense of \cite[\S 4]{DR89A}.

 \